Let’s find out what the basic principles of RPA are, and how it can help your company accelerate digital transformation.

 This implies that the tasks are carried out without the participation of a real person or with minimal interference attended and unattended robotic processes).
 Thanks to this, RPA can free up plenty of human resources by being able to work 24/7 and manage an enormous amount of data at lightning-fast speeds.

-When done properly, RPA is a powerful technology to augment your human resources, enhance the customer experience, and boost digital transformation.
+When done correctly, RPA is a powerful technology to augment your human resources, enhance the customer experience, and boost digital transformation.

-For example, ElectroNeek’s marketers use Andy, a bot that collects weekly stats from analytics systems and CRM to streamline cross-system tracking and prepare reports for executives.
-A live person would spend a couple of workdays on this, but it takes Andy just five minutes to prepare everything.
+For example, ElectroNeek’s marketers use Neek, a bot that collects weekly stats from analytics systems and CRM to streamline cross-system tracking and prepare reports for executives.
+A live person would spend a couple of workdays on this, but it takes Neek just five minutes to prepare everything.

 Still, there are some peculiarities that differentiate a bot from a regular worker:

 RPA and artificial intelligence (AI) aren’t the same.
-While a typical RPA bot is a workhorse that carries out linear tasks by mimicking human actions, AI is used to develop an intelligent system that “thinks” for itself.
-It analyzes huge amounts of data, detects patterns and correlations, and uses these findings to make presumptions.
+While a typical RPA bot is a workhorse that carries out linear tasks by mimicking human actions, an AI bot is used to develop an intelligent system that “thinks” for itself.
+Using machine learning it analyzes huge amounts of data, detects patterns and correlations, and uses these findings to make presumptions.
 For example, developers of chatbots feed them tons of example dialogues to teach them to conduct lifelike communication with people.

-However, as AI becomes more accessible, it’s often used in combination with RPA software.
+However, as AI machine learning becomes more accessible, it’s often used in combination with RPA software.
 Without AI, RPA can only process structured workflows and information.
-But with AI, RPA becomes more efficient, since now it can process unstructured data, such as freeform correspondence, voice messages (using natural language processing), and images, just to name a few.
+But with AI, RPA becomes more efficient, since it can now process unstructured data, such as freeform correspondence, voice messages (using natural language processing), and images, just to name a few.

-There are many use cases of RPA for different industries, such as finance, insurance, and healthcare.
+There are many use cases of RPA for different industries, such as finance, insurance, manufacturing and healthcare.
 Still, it’d be wrong to limit RPA technology to a few industries, as even within a single company, different departments could benefit from business process automation.
-Let’s have a look at the areas where RPA tools have already proved themselves:
+Let’s have a look at the areas where RPA automation software have already proved themselves:

 Customer service